phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 ![2015-07-24 02 52 00](https://cloud.githubusercontent.com/assets/353180/8866899/2df00c3c-3190-11e5-8552-96201fb4424b.png)

-This is because Android now uses Material design and the default icon for push will be completely white.
+Note the application icon has gone from being the default, rich, multicolored cordova icon muti-colored, to plain white white.
+What going on here?

+With Android now using Material design, push notifications are forced to be single-color only - this can be difficult to diagnose, as a lot of icons just show as a white square.

+You should design one with these guidelines in mind:

+* 96x96 pixels
+* Transparent background
+* White foreground

+**Note:** ny color foreground will work - any non-transparent pixels are just rendered white.

-In order to get a better user experience, you can specify an alternate icon and background color to be shown when receiving a push notification.
-The code would look like this:
+To specify an alternate icon and background color to be shown when receiving a push notification, use the following:

 ```javascript
 const push = PushNotification.init({